jdrumgoole/otava/docs/BASICS.md

 $ otava regressions <test or group> --branch <branch> --since-commit <commit>
 ```

-Sometimes when working on a feature branch, you may run the tests multiple times,
+When comparing two branches, you generally want to compare the tails of both test histories, and
+specifically a stable sequence from the end that doesn't contain any changes in itself.
-creating more than one data point.
-To ignore the previous test results, and compare
+To ignore the older test results, and compare
 only the last few points on the branch with the tail of the main branch,
 use the `--last <n>` selector.
 E.g. to check regressions on the last run of the tests
 on the feature branch: